 Although my programming and signal processing skills were drastically improved, I felt that I had a lack of neuroscience background and I was not able to do research from a holistic perspective.
 To counter-balance my knowledge, I enrolled myself in a research master’s in Brain and Cognition at the Pompeu Fabra University (UPF) in Barcelona.
 This programme granted me to satisfy my desire to understand how the brain works, learn about perception and attention, and get an introductory basis of computational neuroscience from the cognitive neuroscience and psychological perspective.
 At this very point, I had an equilibrium of theoretical and practical knowledge about neuroscience and BCI, which gave me the opportunity to undertake my master’s thesis about “A closed-loop BCI based on EEG alpha activity modulated by covert visuospatial attention“.
 The main goal of the study was to build a classifier able to classify EEG recordings during both offline and online visuospatial attention tasks on a trial-by-trial basis.
 The alpha power imbalance created when the user-oriented attention to left or right hemifield was used as a control signal for a closed-loop BCI system based on the EEG signal.

-Currently, I am a Ph.D. candidate at the Centre for Brain and Cognition (CBC) at the UPF with the Multisensory Research Grup (MRG).
-My research interests are focused on hypothesis testing using real-time EEG systems to have a better understanding of the relation between brain oscillations and cognition, particularly in studying the causal relationship between the “attentional” brain state and the behavioural outcome.
+Currently, I am a PhD candidate at the Centre for Brain and Cognition (CBC) at the UPF with the Multisensory Research Grup (MRG).
+My research interests are focused on hypothesis-testing of the cognitive neuroscience literature using real-time EEG-based BCI settings to have a better understanding of the relation between brain oscillations and behavioural cognition, particularly in studying the neural correlates of the “attentional” brain state and the behavioural outcome.